iamtgiri/Book_Recommendation_System/README.md

 ---

 ## 📖 Usage
-1. Enter a book title in the input field on the homepage.
+1. On the homepage, you'll find the top 50 books recommended based on popularity.
-2. The system will recommend similar books based on your input.
+2. Navigate to the 'Recommend' tab, where a search bar allows you to enter a book name.
-3. Explore the details of each recommended book, including the cover image.
+3. Upon entering a book name, the system will display recommended books using a collaborative filtering approach.

 ---